Business models for open-source software: FOSS and economy

 According to Yochai Benkler, the Berkman Professor for Entrepreneurial Legal Studies at Harvard Law School, free software is the most visible part of a new economy of commons-based peer production of information, knowledge, and culture.
 As examples, he cites a variety of FOSS projects, including both free software and open source.

 This new economy is already under development.
 In order to commercialize FOSS, many companies, Google being the most successful, are moving towards an economic model of advertising-supported software.
 In such a model, the only way to increase revenue is to make the advertising more valuable.
 Facebook has recently come under fire for using novel user tracking methods to accomplish this.

 This new economy is not without alternatives.
 Apple's App Stores have proven very popular with both users and developers.
 The Free Software Foundation considers Apple's App Stores to be incompatible with its GPL and complained that Apple was infringing on the GPL with its iTunes terms of use.
 Rather than change those terms to comply with the GPL, Apple removed the GPL-licensed products from its App Stores.
 The authors of VLC, one of the GPL-licensed programs at the center of those complaints, recently began the process to switch from the GPL to the LGPL and MPL.

 Examples

-Much of the Internet runs on open-source software tools and utilities such as Linux, Apache, MySQL, and PHP, known as the LAMP stack for web servers.
-Using open source appeals to software developers for three main reasons: low or no cost, access to source code they can tailor themselves, and a shared community that ensures a generally robust code base, with quick fixes for new issues.
+Much of the Internet runs on open-source software programming tools and utilities such as Linux, Apache HTTP Server, MySQL, and PHP, known as the LAMP stack for web servers.
+Using open source appeals to software developers for three main reasons: low or no cost, access to source code they can tailor as needed, and a shared community that ensures a generally robust codebase, with quick fixes for new issues.

-Despite doing much business in proprietary software, some companies like Oracle Corporation and IBM participated in developing free and open-source software to deter from monopolies and take a portion of market share for themselves.
-See Commercial open-source applications for the list of current commercial open-source offerings.
-Netscape's actions were an example of this, and thus Mozilla Firefox has become more popular, getting market share from Internet Explorer.
+Despite doing much business in proprietary software, some companies like Oracle Corporation and IBM participated in developing free and open-source software to deter monopolies and to acquire market share.
+See Commercial open-source applications for a current list of same.
+Netscape's actions were an example of this, and thus Mozilla Corporation's Firefox has become more popular, taking market share from Microsoft's Internet Explorer.